AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2022-08-17 UPDATE : New version of JetsonSky for both Linux & Windows. bugs fixed for mono camera treatments.
+Version is now 14.06

 **** 2022-08-16 UPDATE : New version of JetsonSky for both Linux & Windows.
-Mainly bugs fix for mono camera treatments.
+Mainly bugs fixed for mono camera treatments.
 Version is now 14.05

 **** 2022-08-14 UPDATE : New version of JetsonSky for both Linux & Windows.
 Small changes (bugs fix).
 Version is now 14.03